hmendoza2001/SimpleEarth/README.md

 Hello World
 -----------

-To start understanding the code and API, look at WorldObject and WorldObjectMgr classes and the globals.h header file.
+To start understanding the code and API, look at WorldObject and WorldObjectManager classes and the globals.h header file.
 The hello world example emplaces a label in the world with the following code:

 //instantiate world object and set label<br>
 WorldObject* worldObject = new WorldObject();<br>